pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 ```
 1

 ```

 ### Remove channel metadata

-Removes metadata for a channel.
+Removes the metadata for a channel.

 #### Method(s)